PeiChi-Hung/booking-availability/README.md

 # Automated Appointment Scheduling Script
 ## Overview
-This Python script automates the process of checking visa medical appointments on the BMVS online platform.
+This Python script automates the process of checking visa medical appointments on the Bupa Medical Visa Services (BMVS) online platform.
 Given the high demand for visa applications, the earliest available appointment time is often a month later.
 However, visa applicants must complete their medical check within 28 days after submitting the visa application.

 ## Project Purpose
 The primary aim of this project is to address the challenge of tracking appointment availability on the website regularly.
 Manual tracking can be cumbersome, and it's easy to forget to refresh the page due to other tasks at hand.
 This automated solution simplifies the process by regularly checking for available dates, notifying you when an earlier date is found, and allowing you to schedule your visa medical appointment within the required timeframe.